joe7ean/helperScripts/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
-Since this is a work in progress, your feedback and contributions are especially valuable.
+Your feedback and contributions are welcome!
+Please report any issues you encounter and feel free to submit pull requests for improvements.